12 min read

 While some companies choose to conduct their purchasing process without issuing a purchase order, this approach proves to be ineffective and risk-prone.
 Without POs, companies face challenges in inventory management, cost control, and swift invoice processing.
 In addition, there’s a higher risk of unauthorized orders, duplicate payments, and fraudulent invoices.

 While implementing both purchase orders and invoices, a company can track the order throughout the whole purchasing process, effectively control expenses, manage inventory, and ensure that the terms of cooperation are clear to both the buyer and the vendor.
-Managing POs and invoices manually is quite daunting, especially when an organization starts to grow, so don’t hesitate to use specialized purchasing software to quickly generate and securely manage procurement documents.
+Managing POs and invoices manually is quite daunting, especially when an organization starts to grow, so don’t hesitate to use specialized purchase order software to quickly generate and securely manage procurement documents.
 You can book a demo with Precoro to see how purchasing becomes easier with a well-established system.